Keibert Ruiz Preview, Player Props: Nationals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.31 team ERA that ranks 18th among all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA across all MLB pitching staffs (4.33).

-- Red Sox pitchers combine to give up 154 total home runs at a clip of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to surrender 158 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.